Zhabonchik/public-obsidian-vault-java-concurrency/content/blog/Beyond the User-Assistant Paradigm; Introducing Peers.md

 next move.
 Take another example of the game _Diplomacy_, which involves players having private conversations along with group ones.
 It wouldn’t make sense for a `Peer` “Alice” to be able to chat with a representation of another `Peer` “Bob” that knew about all of “Alice’s” secret conversations.
-Enabling local representations is as easy as changing a configuration value.
+Enabling perspective-based representations is as easy as changing a configuration value.

 ```python
 from honcho import Honcho